patcha-ranat/kde-zoomcamp/mlops_zoomcamp/note.md

 ```

 ### Using data lake as a model registry
-- Suppose, something could happen with the tracking server and cause it unavailable, we may not need our prediction service getting down also.
-So, we could use data lake as a model registry
+- Suppose, something could happen with the tracking server and cause it unavailable, we may not need our prediction service to get down too.
+So, we could use data lake as a model registry to fetch models from.
 ```python
 # In MLflow UI model serving has full path of data lake storing model and artifact